lidofinance/lido-improvement-proposals/LIPS/lip-23.md

 -   [DendrETH: A trustless oracle for liquid staking protocols](https://research.lido.fi/t/dendreth-a-trustless-oracle-for-liquid-staking-protocols/5136)
 -   [ZK Lido Oracle powered by Succinct](https://research.lido.fi/t/zk-lido-oracle-powered-by-succinct/5747)

 Other options, like 3rd party Oracle comittee or even a multisig-controlled manual quasi-oracle, may be considered.
-The interface these Oracles should implement is defined as:
+The Oracle interface must be implemented as:
 ```
 interface SecondOpinionOracle {
 	function getReport(uint256 refSlot) external view returns (
 		bool success,
 		uint256 clBalanceGwei,
-		uint256 withdrawalVaultBalance,
+		uint256 withdrawalVaultBalanceWei,
 		uint256 totalDepositedValidators,
 		uint256 totalExitedValidators
 	);
 }
 ```
-> NOTE: The interface is excessive and provides more data than is used in this check.
+> NOTE 1: All the parameters in the interface are mandatory.
+Not all of them are used in the proposed sanity check implementation.
 It was intended to provide a possibility for the more extensive use of ZK-based data in future checks.

+> NOTE 2: [Withdrawal Vault](https://docs.lido.fi/contracts/withdrawal-vault) balance is essential for the correct sanity check.
+Otherwise in case of oracles collusion, it is possible to "hide" funds on the Withdrawl Vault contract.
+Such situation could lead to a negative rebase, which will not be rejected by the sanity check.

 ### Matching